EK76/SensorDevice/README.md

 # Sensor Device

-The goal with this project was to build a simple weather application (Ken's Sensor Device) created by Visual Studio 2022 C# which reads the content from MySQL table containing temperature and humitidy values, which are obtained from Raspberry PI 5 device with a help of DHT22 sensor.
-Another goal was that you could use this device to any network of your choosing.
+The goal with this project was to build a simple weather application created by Visual Studio 2022 C# which reads the content from MySQL table containing temperature and humitidy values, which are obtained from Raspberry PI 5 device with a help of DHT22 sensor.
+Another goal was that you could move this device to any network of your choosing.
 Python was used for storing values from DHT22 sensor to MySQL table.
-The Pyhton program is included to this project under the Pyhton folder.
+The Pyhton program is included to under the Pyhton folder within this project.
 It was also made possible to read the contents from the MySQL table trough a web browser.
-For this I use the Apache as a webserver which was installed on the device.
+For this I use the Apache version 2.4.66 as a webserver which was installed on the device.
 The operating system of the device is Debian GNU/Linux 13 (trixie).
-I used python version 3.13.5 and Apache version 2.4.66 for this project.
+I used python version 3.13.5 for this project.

-#### Requirements for this Visual Studio C# project.
+#### Requirements for the Visual Studio C# project.
 - .NET 9.0
 -  C# language version 13.0

-The device can be connected to any network long as DCHP is enabled and with wire connection.
+The device can be connected to any network long as DCHP is enabled and with a wire connection.
-If you want to use Wifi instead of wire, you can use the scp command to transfer addwifi script to the device.
+If you want to use Wifi instead of wire, you can use the scp command to transfer addwifi bash script to the device.
 The addwifi script file is included with this project under System folder.

 Sensor Device application work only with computers that run under Windows 11 operating system.